 Fast forward to being 38 and currently single.
 Fortunately, I am still very fertile by all measurable metrics, but the baby daddy is another story.
 I feel clear that I am supposed to be a mother, and I have had many interactions with the baby girl spirit since that first dream.
 I continue to surrender the when and with whom to life.

 The last 2 years, I have felt a shift in the way I assess relationships.
-What I’m looking for has expanded from my personal desires to a sincere consideration of how someone would be as a co-parent, or ex and co-parent.
-I’ve been doing healing around my relationship to my mother and watching things evolve in a beautiful way.
-I did some really powerful family constellation and ancestral healing work at the end of 2025 to reconnect with my maternal lineage and Irish lineage, and to reconcile and properly include the two pregnancies that ended into my heart and spiritual family.
+What I’m looking for has expanded from my personal desires to a sincere consideration of how someone would be as a co-parent, or an ex and co-parent.
+I’ve been doing healing work around my relationship to my mother and watching things evolve in a beautiful way.
+At the end of 2025, I dove into more family constellation and ancestral healing work to reconnect with my maternal lineage and Irish heritage, and to reconcile and properly include the two pregnancies that ended into my heart and family constellation.

 I don’t think anyone should have children who doesn’t feel the call to be a parent.
 We don’t need more wounded adults hurting other people because they were neglected or abused by parents who didn’t have the capacity to care for them properly.